mimoralea/king-pong/report.md

 Also, this approach to solving the game of pong is better than the hard-coded version, not only for the potential of better performance, but also for the generality of the solution, meaning the same agent with slight modifications would be able to solve other similar problems.

 ### Problem Statement
+The tasks for this project are very challenging.
+First we need to create a Pong game simulator, then we need to apply Computer Vision to get the raw pixels from the game state and preprocess the images, Deep Learning to reduce the state space of the problem, and Reinforcement Learning to allow our agent to learn an optimal policy from scratch.

 The following tasks will have to be completed before this project can be called successful.

 - First we need to create a Pong simulator.